tainari/100_days_of_python/README.md

 Script to scrape the top 100 songs from a given date on Billboard.com and generate a Spotify playlist.

 ### Day 47: Amazon Price Tracker 💸
 Script to scrape an Amazon page and send an email notification if the price is below a certain point.
 Expanded scope of project to

+### Day 48: Cookie Clicker Bot 🍪
+Basic Cookie Clicker bot, plus attempting to make one for the 'real' site (alas, they catch on that it's a bot a little too quickly.)

+### Day 49: LinkedIn Auto-Applier 👩🏼‍💻
+Script to auto-apply to the first job at a given search URL.